 - a.
-To ensure in relation to a Day accurate and timely Settlement for the Day. - 2) Introduce a new overarching principle to the UNC and IGT UNC - a.
-The Modification Panels, UNCC, sub-committees and Parties must always ensure that acts (or omissions) contribute to, and do not prejudice, the achievement of the Performance Assurance Objective even when such acts or omissions are not explicitly proscribed under UNC - b.
-The acts or omissions of any other Party (such as another shipper, supplier or their agent) do not absolve any other Party of their obligations under the UNC.
+To ensure in relation to a Day accurate and timely Settlement for the Day such accuracy as would be expected if all UNC obligations were met. - 2) Introduce a new requirement to the UNC for Parties to acknowledge that overarching principle to the UNC and IGT UNC - a.
+The Modification Panels, UNCC, sub-committees and Parties must always ensure that Their acts (or omissions), and those of their sub-contractors, contribute positively or negatively to, and do not prejudice, the achievement of the Performance Assurance Objective, even when such acts or omissions are not explicitly proscribed under UNC - a.b.
+They will conduct their business to facilitate the achievement of the POA.

-- c.
-Parties acknowledge that reports provided by PAFA or PAC shall constitute evidence of a Party's performance with regard to UNC compliance, and shall be accepted as such unless evidenced to the contrary - d.
+- b.c.
+The acts or omissions of any other Party (such as another shipper, supplier or their agent) are not relevant for determining do not absolve any other Party of their performance in meeting obligations under the UNC. - c.d.
+Parties acknowledge that rReports provided by PAFA or PAC shall constitute evidence of a Party's performance with regard to UNC compliance, and shall be accepted as such unless evidencesd to the contrary. - d.
 Parties will use these reports to self-monitor performance. - e.
-Parties will also respond to PAFA/PAC enquiries with the requested information, timeously and in accordance with such process as may be specified in PAF Document from time to time. - 3) Introduce a new overarching principle to the UNC and IGT UNC of collective co-operation towards the specified objective. - a.
-All UNC and IGT UNC Parties acknowledge that each is dependent on the others for the achievement of the PAO and will cooperate wherever is necessary (whether explicitly required in UNC/IGT UNC or not) to achieve the PAO - 4) Responsibility for updating the PAF document to PAC (and upon notice to Parties and publication of the revised document). - 5) Define the PAC in the UNC Transportation Principal Document (TPD) V16, as an autonomous UNC sub-Committee following the principle used in UNC General Terms (GT) D4 for DSC sub-Committees.
+Parties will also respond to PAFA/PAC reasonable performance-related enquiries with the requested information, timeously and in accordance with such process as may be specified in PAF Document from time to time. - 3) Introduce a new overarching principle to the UNC and IGT UNC of collective co-operation towards the specified objective. - All UNC and IGT UNC Parties acknowledge that each is dependent on the others for the achievement of the PAO and will cooperate wherever is necessary (whether explicitly required in UNC/IGT UNC or not) to achieve the PAO - 4) Responsibility for updating the PAF document to PAC (and upon notice to Parties and publication of the revised document). - 5) Define the PAC in the UNC Transportation Principal Document (TPD) V16, as an autonomous UNC sub-Committee following the principle used in UNC General Terms (GT) D4 for DSC sub-Committees.
 PAC and PAFD will no longer be governed under TPD V12 of the UNC.

-To facilitate comparison tThe following requirements-terms are to be incorporated into TPD V16 of the UNC.
-To demonstrate the principle on which they are based, the requirements are shown under each main heading of General Terms Section D 4 - 4.5 of the UNC DSC Committees (mutatis mutandis) and the paragraph numbers from that chapter are retained for ease of reference.
+To facilitate comparison the following terms to be incorporated into TPD V16 of the UNC are shown under each main heading of General Terms Section D 4-4.5 of the UNC DSC Committees (mutatis mutandis).